-(a) Each gaming facility shall be constructed, maintained, and operated in compliance with applicable tribal laws, and in a manner that adequately protects the environment and the public health and safety.
+(a) Each gaming facility, including facilities at which horse racing is conducted, shall be constructed, maintained, and operated in compliance with applicable tribal laws, and in a manner that adequately protects the environment and the public health and safety.

 (b) In accordance with Crow tribal law, the International Building Code shall be the applicable binding standard for gaming facilities constructed on Crow Indian lands.